-The SPEAKER: The minister is referring to notes.
+The SPEAKER: Is the minister reading from his notes?
+The minister is referring to notes.

 Nick STAIKOS: The Allan Labor government's fair fuel plan is going to give Victorians certainty over the cost of fuel.
 Prices will be publicly reported the day before and then locked in for 24 hours.
 It is as simple as that.
 If you want to know the cost of fuel nearby, you will be able to check the Service Victoria app, where you will be able to view in real time the guaranteed price at more than 1500 fuel retailers across the state.
 Families will no longer need a crystal ball to guess how much they will pay.